eclipse-sumo/sumo/docs/web/docs/Demand/Importing_O/D_Matrices.md

 | NRW other streets | 82,6%   | 74%     | 78,3%   | 71,6%   |
 | Bavaria           | 75%     | 67,2%   | 73,9%   | 64,7%   |

-One may note that this information is 15 years old.
+One may note that this information is several years old.
 Additionally, no information about the type of vehicles is given.

 A 24h time line a given O/D-matrix shall be split by may be given to